XpressReal/xpressreal-wiki/en/src/content/docs/guides/getting-started.md

 The XpressReal T3 has a onboard Type-C USB3.0 port.
 Connect a USB hub to this port if you need more USB connections(Eg. keyboard and mouse)

-### openFyde Image Download
+### openFyde/FydeOS Image Download

-Go to [Resource Download](/reference/resource-download/) to download openFyde image file.
+Go to [Resource Download](/reference/resource-download/) to download openFyde/FydeOS image file.

 ### Prepare Installation Media